nano713/suitcase_nano_pybridge/README.md

 - The entry / file name is now only numbered, the timestamp was removed
 - Split up sensors and outputs
 - moved a lot of metadata into groups to make it easier to understand
+- The sorting of what goes in the fabrication inside one instrument was changed

 ### 0.3.1
 Improved the NOMAD identifier for samples, user and instruments